balavenkatesh-official/nodejs-crud-project/README.md

-The pipeline consists of three main stages: # Prepare Workspace, # Source Code Moving, # Deploy
+The pipeline consists of three main stages:  # Source Code Moving, # Deploy

+### Prepare Workspace
+  1. list the source code

+### Source Code Moving
   1. move source code to server using rsync

+### Deploy
-2. Run " pm2 start app.js --name crud-demo "
+  1. Run " pm2 start app.js --name crud-demo "
-3. The site is running on the 3000 portno url is http://serverip:3000/
+   2. The site is running on the 3000 portno url is